Peter Wyngarde: Family

 On 10 December 1947, at the Union Church on the Bund in Shanghai, under the name of Marcheritta M. Goldbert, Wyngarde's mother married John MacAulay, known as Ian, giving the name of her father.
 After his mother's marriage, Wyngarde sometimes used his new stepfather's surname.

 The MacAulays lived in the Sultanate of Johor, Malaya, until Ian MacAulay retired, and in 1956 were living 140 miles from Singapore.
-On their retirement to Britain, they settled in MacAulay's home town of Stornoway, in Scotland.
+On their retirement to Britain, they settled near MacAulay's home town of Stornoway, in Scotland.
+Wyngarde's mother died in 1992, aged 84, and was buried on the Isle of Lewis.

 In 1952, Wyngarde's brother was married in the Church of England, at All Saints Church, Tudeley, as Henry.
 A. P. Goldbert.
 He was then serving in the Royal Navy and was described in a local newspaper as "second son of Mr and Mrs H. Goldbert of Kuala Lumpur Malaya".
 He died at the age of 81 in 2011.

 Early life

 Wyngarde's mother told The Straits Times in 1956 that her son had spent "his first few years" in Malaya.
 He later claimed to have been speaking both Russian and French fluently at the age of five.

 Wyngarde often spoke about having had a traumatic early life.
 In 2012, he wrote to his sister-in-law Lillian Goldbert "From early childhood we had to fend for ourselves."
 He told an interviewer that after his parents' divorce, his father took him to China "only months before war with China broke out" in the summer of 1937.
 He spoke about living in Shanghai when the Japanese Army took over the Shanghai International Settlement on 8 December 1941.
 Correspondence between 1942 and 1943 held in the National Archives shows that in 1943 Henry Goldbert was serving on SS Lyemoon, that his three children, including 15-year-old Cyril, were then living in Shanghai, that efforts were being made by the British Ministry of War Transport, the Prisoners of War Department, and various boarding schools, to repatriate the children to Britain, and that Cyril could not be accommodated because of his age.